Zimbabwean hip-hop

 Zimbabwean hip hop is a variety of hip hop music that is popular in Zimbabwe.
 It emerged in the early 1990s.
-Prominent artists include Holy Ten, Tehn Diamond, Grade 1B HICHWI and T3rry Tempo.
+Prominent artists include Holy Ten, Tehn Diamond, Mlue Jay, Mahcoy, Saintfloew, TiGonzi, Takura and T3rry Tempo.

 History

 1990–2000

 After 10 years of independence, hip hop hit the streets of Zimbabwe.
 The youth of Zimbabwe embraced it.
 The earliest recordings were mostly on vinyl and tapes.
 The low income earners could not afford high quality equipment.
 The mainstream acts of the time were Piece of Ebony, Fortune Muparutsa [with rap verses on songs like "Rumors" (1991)], and Midnight Magic with songs like "Blackness" featuring Mau Mau.
 Since most vinyl records and cassette tapes are no longer playable, Zimbabwe lost much of its earlier catalog, from which later generations could have drawn inspiration.

 This also limits the opportunities to sample from predecessors.
 During the 3rd and 4th quarter of this period, initiative and leadership influence of Innocent Tshuma (then known as the Millennium Man), saw the youths developing the genre.
 The lifestyle and culture began to adopt American Hip hop trends, leaning less on the stagnant local Mbira Hip hop - exported globally by groups like Zimbabwe Legit, hip hop remained universal to other genres such as Museve, Reggae, Kwaito, Jazz, Choral, Sungura, Maskandi and South African mouse music.
 In 2016, rappers like Takura gathered a following.
 Becoming one of the first to be recognized during stiff competition with Zimdancehall.